 Autism ranges from causing mild symptoms to more obvious abnormal behaviors associated with the condition.
 Unfortunately, no known cure has been found to alleviate this condition to date.
 Today, the cases of autism seen in adults and children are still rising.
 Experts who have been studying the condition have no explanation as to why it is so much more prevalent than before.
 There are those that believe that autism is caused by unexplained environmental conditions, although the recent rise in autism has also been attributed by increased awareness and effective diagnostic methods specific to the condition.

 Portugal has conducted its own recent research on autism, in a study involving 332,808 school-aged children.
 It found that the prevalence of the disorder was 9.2 per 10,000 children, with the disorder often being detected alongside other associated medical conditions, such as respiratory disorders.
 An additional study was done in the Portuguese Azores Islands, and the data there indicated a rate 15.6 autistic children per 10,000 children.

-Canada has conducted its own autism studies by way of the Public Health Agency of Canada.
+Canada has conducted its own autism studies by way of the Public Health Agency of Canada, which found that the rate is 152 per 10,000.
 The Agency found that there was no correlation at all between autism and the MMR (mumps, measles, and rubella) vaccine.
 They found that after the introduction of the MMR vaccine, no increase of autism was detected.
-One study found the rate of autism to be one in 147 children in Canada.